What is a Viton® (FKM) Gasket & What are its Applications?

 When it comes to gasket materials, good compression set resistance or the ability to spring back after the load is taken off is needed.
 Other desirable properties include a wide temperature range and good chemical resistance.
 FKM offers exceptional performance in all these regards.

 FKM is graded as ‘HK’ as per the ASTM D2000 standard for classifying elastomers.
 Here, H indicates that the performance of an FKM Gasket deteriorates very little after prolonged exposure to temperatures of 250°C (480°F).
 FKM also works well in low-temperature conditions going as low as -40°C (-40°F).

 Whereas, the K indicates the resistance to swelling.
 Since K is the lowest possible rating, it means that FKM swells less than almost all other elastomeric materials.
 FKM is also highly resistant to chemicals and can withstand ozone, typical automotive fuels, and hydrocarbon lubricating oils.
 However, FKM doesn’t give as great results against strong acids, alkalis, and ketones.

 Applications of Viton® for Rubber Gaskets

 Viton® gaskets were first used in the aerospace industry owing to their fuel resistance and low burning characteristics.
 Now, their application can be found in fluid power, automotive, appliance, and chemical industries.
 Moreover, with the introduction of FDA grades, the uses of FKM have been extended to the food processing and pharmaceutical industries as well.

 We hope that you found this information useful.
-If you’re looking for FKM or Viton® gaskets for your application, Harkesh Rubber manufactures top-of-the-line products to fulfil your sealing needs.
+If you’re looking for FKM or Viton® gaskets for your application, Harkesh Rubber manufactures top-of-the-line products to fulfill your sealing needs.
 In fact, we can produce low-temperature FKM gaskets that can withstand up to -50°C!
-Simply contact us for your Viton® gaskets needs.
+Simply contact us for your Viton® gasket needs.